scnr/installer/README.md

 git clone https://github.com/scnr/installer.git codename-scnr-installer cd codename-scnr-installer

-docker-compose up -d --build # Start the services.
+docker compose up -d --build # Start the services.
-# "docker compose" without the dash is also supported.
+# "docker-compose" with the dash may be required on some systems.

 docker exec -it codename-scnr-app-1 bash # Connect to the container.